Polymer/polymer/README.md

 ## Communicating with the Polymer team

-Beyond Github, we try to have a variety of different lines of communication available:
+Beyond GitHub, we try to have a variety of different lines of communication available:

 * [Blog](https://blog.polymer-project-org)
 * [Twitter](https://twitter.com/polymer)